 How are Mind and Body Connected?

 The ways we think influence how we feel, and vice versa.
 How can we begin to understand the conversations taking place between mind and body, and draw from that understanding to engage mindful action?
 What does body awareness have to do with emotional intelligence?
-How can meditation and movement meditation establish greater peace throughout body and mind?
+What do thoughts have to do with sensations, health, and healing?
+How can meditation and movement meditation establish greater understanding between body and mind?

 What is the Self?

 Human identity is often based in a very limited concept of the “self,” and as a result, our efforts to change are often like a grinding away at something—a “rearranging” or “assembling” which is not quite the same as transformation.
 Change is the natural course of all materials and living things, but by attaching the narrow self's agendas to our actions, we get in our own way and come out of accord with the patterns that support connection and life.
 Thus it is important to ask, what is the self?
 Where do I begin and end?
 If I take in oxygen produced by the ocean and trees, and they receive my carbon dioxide, can we be considered to be of the same body?